tom-seddon/ghouls-tng/docs/ghouls-revenge-level-editor.md

   the ending screen.
 (See the text editing section below.)
 If not set, obvious placeholder text will be shown

-- `R` - set a level's data.
-The level will be emptied, leaving just a row of blocks along the bottom and a few blocks underneath the treasure in the top right
+- `R` - reset a level's data.
+The level will be emptied, leaving just a row of blocks along the bottom and a few blocks underneath the standard treasure in the top right

 - `L` - load levels.
 Enter file name.
 File names for the supplied level sets are given in the levels menu (if not obvious from